muzaheed57/recastdetour/README.md

 The toolset code is located in the Recast folder and demo application using the Recast toolset is located in the RecastDemo folder.

-The project files with this distribution can be compiled with Microsoft Visual C++ 2008 (you can download it for free) and XCode 3.1.

 ## Detour ##

 Recast is accompanied with Detour, path-finding and spatial reasoning toolkit.
 You can use any navigation mesh with Detour, but of course the data generated with Recast fits perfectly.